derailed-dash/demo-lz-docs/content/epam-lz/design-overview.md

 ### Access to Google APIs and Services

-Google Private Access is enabled on all ECP VPC networks.
+Google Private Access is enabled on all LZiiB VPC networks.
 This allows instances with no external IP address to connect to Google APIs and services, such as BigQuery, Container Registry, Cloud Datastore, Cloud Storage, and Cloud Pub/Sub.

 ### GKE Control Plane Connectivity